-The success of Mr. Hatcher’s new business venture, specifically of Chero-Cola, did not fly well with Coca-Cola, During the early 1900s’, Coca-Cola began sue-ing a number of imitators under the grounds that the term ‘cola’ legally belongs to them.
+The success of Mr. Hatcher’s new business venture, specifically of Chero-Cola, did not fly well with Coca-Cola, During the early 1900s’, Coca-Cola began suing a number of imitators under the grounds that the term ‘cola’ legally belonged to them.
 Despite Hatcher doing his best to counteract these lawsuits, Coca-Cola eventually won in 1927.

 This forced Hatcher to rename his company from Chero-Cola to Nehi, a popular fruit drink from their line-up at the time.
 The company, now named Nehi, suffered low to moderate sales during this time, made worse by the Great Depression during the 1930s’.
 Claud Hatcher died in 1933, leaving the company under its sales director, H.R Motts.

 It is under the leadership of Motts that the company would stage a major comeback.
 Ever the opportunist businessman, Motts focused company effort’s on their top-sellers.
-This includes bringing back Chery-Cola and renaming it Royal Crown Cola, in honor of the company’s first beverage.
+This included bringing back Chero-Cola and renaming it Royal Crown Cola, in honor of the company’s first beverage.

 With a healthy dose of advertising from Hollywood’s top stars such as Shirley Temple and Bob Hope, as well as public stage tests proclaiming it as the best, RC Cola would find itself right behind Coca-Cola and Pepsi as the nation’s favorite soda.